Ericsson/codechecker/docs/analyzer/user_guide.md

-                        non CTU mode): no uniqueing is done. strict: no uniqueing is done, and an error is given if there is more than one compilation action for a source file. alpha(default in CTU mode): If there is more than one compilation action for a source file, only the one is kept that belongs to the alphabetically first compilation target.
+                        non CTU mode): no uniqueing is done. strict: no uniqueing is done, and an error is given if there is more than one compilation action for a source file.
+                        symlink: recognizes symlinks and removes duplication
+                        in the compilation database to ensure that each source file is analyzed only once. alpha(default in CTU mode):
+                        If there is more than one compilation action for a source file, only the one is kept that belongs to the alphabetically first compilation target.
 If none of the above given, this parameter should be a python regular expression.
 If there is more than one compilation action for a source, only the one is kept which matches the given python regex.
 If more than one matches an error is given.
 The whole compilation action text is searched for match. (default: none) --review-status [REVIEW_STATUS [REVIEW_STATUS ...]]